aaronmurniadi/endpoint-verification/README.md

 So, this script will help you do the following:

 1. Download the official .deb file from Google.
-2. Extract the debian files.
+2. Extract the debian package.
-3. Copy to each directories for Google Chrome to use it. (sudo needed)
+3. Copy the files to respective directories so Google Chrome could use it.

+Attention: **some folders needs root access.**

 # Todo: